ben-z/free-sidecar/README.md

     You probably forgot to do step 8.
 If you can use the Terminal, do steps 5,6 and 8 again.
 If you can't use the Terminal (it keeps crashing), boot into [single user mode](http://osxdaily.com/2018/10/29/boot-single-user-mode-mac/) and do steps 6 and 8 after doing step 5 in Recovery Mode.

-1. In the code-signing step, I'm getting `the codesign_allocate helper tool cannot be found or used`.
+1. "In the code-signing step, I'm getting `the codesign_allocate helper tool cannot be found or used`."

     Make sure you have the latest Xcode comandline tools!
 See issues [#2](https://github.com/ben-z/free-sidecar/issues/2) and [#3](https://github.com/ben-z/free-sidecar/issues/3).